sahib/timeq/README.md

 ### Why should I care about buckets?

+Most improtantly: Only the buckets are loaded that are actually used.
+This let's the memory requirement of `timeq` be extremely small.

+There are also some other reasons:

-If one bucket becomes corrupt for some reason, you loose only the data in this bucket.
+* If one bucket becomes corrupt for some reason, you loose only the data in this bucket.
-Also buckets cannot grow over 4GB due to the offset being 32-bit values.
-Additionally, only the values in the accessed buckets are memory-mapped.
+* Buckets cannot grow over 4GB due to the offsets being 32-bit values.

-Future versions might load only the index of the buckets that you actually access.
-For now, this is not implemented as the indexes are very small and functions like ``Len()`` need the index loaded.

 ### Can I store more than one value per key?